← Back to blog Tutorial

 Conversation Memory

-Right now, each interaction is stateless — the LLM does not remember previous exchanges.
+Right now, each interaction is stateless.
 Xybrid supports conversation context that carries history across turns:

 final context = ConversationContext();